Discover the top employers, best rated schools and helpful travel information as you explore the area. Request relocation information now!

 MORE ABOUT ASHEVILLE

 Asheville North Carolina is a fabulous walking city both day and night and is pet friendly.
 Ashevillian’s are advocates and environmentally conscious people.
 They are quick to peacefully protest the destruction of any natural resource in the area in Pack Square.
-The diversity of people who call the city home stretches from hippies wearing tie dye clothing to affluent American's at retirement decked out in expensive blue jeans attending Asheville University.
+The diversity of people who call the city home stretches from hippies wearing tie dye clothing to affluent American's at retirement decked out in expensive blue jeans attending the Asheville university.
 It's hard to distinguish the trust fund babies wearing backpacks from the average Joe.

 Over 30 years ago, the leaders of Asheville had a grand vision for the city launching the Bele Chere Festival, America's largest music and art street festival.
 The festival is gone but art and more music festivals take place year round in the heart of the city including the impromptu weekly Friday night Drum Circle.
 Just beyond the fringes of the city are a number of best neighborhoods in Asheville NC.
 The 'spill over' cities too are quickly becoming more appealing to folks who don't live in a fast growing city.
 To the north are the towns of Burnsville and Mars Hill.
 To the south, Hendersonville and Cashiers.
 To the east, Black Mountain and Lake James.
 To the west, Waynesville and Maggie Valley.